Prattsville, Arkansas: Education

-Notable Prattsvillians
+Notable residents

 David Delano Glover (January 18, 1868 – April 5, 1952) was born and attended public school in Prattsville.
-He was a U.S. Representative from Arkansas.
+He was a U.S. representative from Arkansas.
 He served six terms from March 4, 1929, to January 3, 1935.
 He was admitted to the bar in 1910.

 Robert W. Glover, David Delano Glover's brother and a Missionary Baptist pastor, served in both houses of the Arkansas Legislature (1905–1912) from Sheridan.
 He lived briefly as a child in Prattsville.
 In 1909, he introduced the resolution calling for the establishment of four state agricultural colleges.

 Jackson T. Stephens (1923–2005), born on a farm near Prattsville during the Great Depression, co-founded Stephens, Inc., the largest trading company outside of Wall Street, located in Little Rock.
 He donated millions of dollars to worthy causes, including the University of Arkansas for Medical Sciences campus, the Delta Project, the U.S. Naval Academy, where he graduated with classmate Jimmy Carter, First Tee of Arkansas, the Prattsville Community Center, and others.
 His personal art collection, of which he donated a portion of to the Arkansas Arts Center, has been recognized as one of the most important art collections in the country.
 He served as chairman of the Augusta National Golf Club, overseeing The Masters golf tournament.
 He is interred at Philadelphia Cemetery in Prattsville.

 Wilton "Witt" R. Stephens (1907–1991) was born in Prattsville and was the older brother of Jack Stephens.
 He began his career selling belt buckles and Bibles door to door in the late 1920s.
 During the Great Depression, Witt purchased municipal bonds for ten cents on the dollar, confident that the bonds would be redeemable under President Franklin D. Roosevelt's Reconstruction Finance Corporation.
 He sold the bonds at a profit to make a small fortune in the worst economic climate in American history.
 He went on to invest in natural gas, oil, and gold mining industries.
 After World War II, he was known as the "kingmaker" due to his influential power over the state's political branches.
 He served two terms in his father's State House seat starting in 1961.
 The Grant County Museum building is named in his honor.
 He is interred in Philadelphia Cemetery in Prattsville.

 Ray Thornton (1928–) was a resident of Prattsville and is the nephew of Jack and Witt Stephens.
-Thornton is a former U.S. Representative, lawyer, Arkansas Supreme Court justice, university president, and currently is the Public Service Fellow for the University of Arkansas at Little Rock William H. Bowen School of Law.
+Thornton is a former U.S. representative, lawyer, Arkansas Supreme Court justice, university president, and currently is the Public Service Fellow for the University of Arkansas at Little Rock William H. Bowen School of Law.
 Thornton played "a key role in fashioning the articles of impeachment against President Richard Nixon concerning the Watergate cover-up."
 Thornton was a party in the Supreme Court of the United States case, U.S. Term Limits, Inc. v.
 Thornton, which ruled Arkansas's and other states' attempts at placing term limits on members of the U.S. House of Representatives and the U.S. Senate unconstitutional.